playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 # Early developer experience {#class-components}

 React launched in 2013 with the concept of class-based components; Hooks wouldn't be released until 2019.
-But class-based components themselves were not universally loved.
+This was great, as it allowed for modulization of your code, but came with its own problems.

 See, a core tenant of components is that they're able to compose; meaning that **we can build a new component from existing components**: